 If your proposal is accepted, all provisions of this RFP, along with the written results of any negotiations, shall constitute the written agreement between the parties ("Contract").
 The NORTH CAROLINA GENERAL TERMS AND CONDITIONS are incorporated herein and shall apply.

-FOR STATE USE ONLY: Offer accepted and Contract awarded this 19th day of December, 2025, as indicated on the attached certification, by
+FOR STATE USE ONLY: Offer Signed by: [Redacted] Contract awarded this 19th day of December, 2025, as indicated on the attached certification, by [Redacted] [Redacted] (Authorized Representative of Department of Commerce).